jdodds/codeigniter-asset/README.markdown

 Configuration
 -------------

+$config['asset_use_dir'] = Defaults to true.
+Whether or not to use a dedicated assets/ directory
+$config['asset_dir_name'] = Defaults to 'assets/' If asset_use_dir is true, the name of the dedicated assets directory.
 $config['asset_dir'] = Defaults to application directory.
-Set to folder in which assets/ sits.
+Set to folder in which your asset folders will reside (or the folder that will contain the dedicated assets folder).

 $config['asset_url'] = Will normally be your base_url, but could be in a differentl ocation.
 Full http URL to the asset directories parent.